-Spring Data for Apache Geode (SDG) also offers some relief when using Apache Geode's APIs.
+Spring Data for Apache Geode (SDG) also includes additional extensions to Apache Geode's APIs.

 19.1.
 SimpleCacheResolver

 In some cases, it is necessary to acquire a reference to the cache instance in your application components at runtime.
 For example, you might want to create a temporary Region on the fly in order to aggregate data for analysis.